JamesV-S/Jmvs_character_auto_rigging_tool/README.txt

 main.run_ui()
 '''

+TO DO: > Understand why mirrored joints do not wotk with connect_modules.attatch_joints(). > The mirrored data doesn't contain the master_guide or guides to begin with, so need to mirror the guides too for necessary data.
+I should see the dictionary for the '_r' too!

-- for context this is being used within a class to create blueprint guides for a modular auto rigger within autodesk maya using python
+- for context this is being used within a class to create joints on blueprint guides for a modular auto rigger within autodesk maya using python

-> attributes on ctrl guides:
-- Dividers need to be locked & unKeyable!
-- Attributes, especially on the dividers are not working correctly!

 -----------------------------
+WIP.
 import maya.cmds as cmds

 def reposition_guide_shape():